h00000000/docker-stuff/README.md

-The docker-compose applications lifecycle is managed by a [systemd template service](https://github.com/huebnerf/docker-stuff/blob/master/_template/docker%40.service).
-When an application is started, docker-compose is invoked with the `--compatibility` flag to utilize options defined in the `deploy` key ([format version 3](https://docs.docker.com/compose/compose-file/)), e.g. cpu and memory limiting.
+Applications are defined in a docker-compose.yml file.
+The applications lifecycle is managed via a [systemd template service](https://github.com/huebnerf/docker-stuff/blob/master/_template/docker%40.service).
+On application start, docker-compose is invoked with the `--compatibility` flag to utilize options defined in the `deploy` key ([format version 3](https://docs.docker.com/compose/compose-file/)), e.g. cpu and memory limiting.

 Example service structure in `WorkingDirectory` path:
 ```